volunteer with us

 We typically have volunteers on the construction site for the full shift.
 If a full shift can’t be completed, we take those on a case-by-case basis.

-We have half-day volunteer options available through our Habitat ReStore.
-Just let us know in the “additional comments” when responding to volunteer opportunities.
+Add comments in the “additional comments” when responding to volunteer opportunities.

 All necessary tools and safety gear will be provided by Mon Valley Habitat.
 If preferred, you may bring your own.
 Please label all personal tools with your name.
 Volunteers are suggested to bring their own work gloves as well.